-If you live in London, you can book an appointment to see one of their solicitors at the Royal Courts of Justice.
-If you live outside of London, they can provide legal advice on the phone or by email.
+During the coronavirus crisis they are offering appointments by phone and email.
+Email firstname.lastname@example.org with your details and whether or not you live in London.
 They will assess your advice needs and either make an appointment for you for the following week or give you details of who else can help you.

 They can also provide help if you have permission to appeal to the High Court.
 Email email@example.com, write to the address below, or call 0203 475 4373 between 9.30am – 4.30pm Monday to Friday to book an appointment.

 Shelter (England) gives advice over the phone about housing issues Call: 0808 800 4444.
 Open Monday to Friday, 8am-8pm, Saturday/Sunday 8am-5pm, 365 days a year.
-They also have 17 advice centres where you can get face to face advice.
+They also have 17 advice centres where you can usually get face to face advice but during the coronavirus crisis they may offer telephone advice.
 For details call the Shelter Support Helpdesk on 0300 330 1234 or see Shelter advice centres.